Research ( full-time, part-time)

 Distance-learning supervision available on this course.

-This course is located in the School of Creative Industries.
+This programme is located in Cambridge School of Creative Industries.
 Find out more about our research.

 You will be allocated two supervisors with additional staff members available if necessary.
 Our supervisors are experienced in most areas of film, media and popular culture, with a strong focus on digital media theory and practice, network culture and media research, cinema and sexuality, violence and spectatorship, contemporary European cinema, television genres, and popular music.